rk735/second-repo/README.md

 # second-repo
-this is my second repository
+this is my second repository.
+this is my practice time of git & github ignore all this.